You Have Unknowns That Are Carboxylic Acid An Ester

 3. Mass Spectrometry (MS): Determining Molecular Weight and Fragmentation Patterns

-Combining Techniques for strong Identification
+Combining Techniques for solid Identification

 Frequently Asked Questions (FAQ)